specs-cli/specs-cli/templates/generate-feature-code.md

 #### [ ] Step 1.2: Data Layer Implementation
 **AI Agent Tasks**:
 - Read `/specs/{{SANITIZED_NAME}}/data-model.md` thoroughly and understand all entities and relationships
+- **Reference QUESTIONS.md** for any developer answers about data model clarifications or decisions
 - **Document missing entity definitions, unclear relationships, or incomplete validation rules** in ISSUES.md
 - **If first feature**: Implement all data models with exact specifications (fields, types, constraints)
 - **If additional feature**: Implement new data models and update existing ones if needed, ensuring backward compatibility
 - **If first feature**: Create database schemas, migrations, and indexes as required
 - **If additional feature**: Create new migrations for schema changes, ensuring existing data integrity
 - Implement all validation rules and business constraints from specifications
+- **Apply developer decisions from QUESTIONS.md** for any previously unclear validation rules
 - **Document any assumed validation rules** when specifications are incomplete
 - **If first feature**: Set up data access patterns (repositories, DAOs, ORMs) following architecture guidelines
 - **If additional feature**: Follow existing data access patterns and extend them for new entities